furzepig/brachistochrone/_posts/poems/2019-12-13-the_wasteland.md

                                 Weialala leia
                                 Wallala leialala

-“Trams and dusty trees.
+&lsquo;Trams and dusty trees.
 Highbury bore me.
 Richmond and Kew
 Undid me.
 By Richmond I raised my knees
-Supine on the floor of a narrow canoe.”
+Supine on the floor of a narrow canoe.&rsquo;

-“My feet are at Moorgate, and my heart
+&lsquo;My feet are at Moorgate, and my heart
 Under my feet.
 After the event
 He wept.
 He promised a ‘new start.’
 I made no comment.
-What should I resent?”
+What should I resent?&rsquo;

-“On Margate Sands.
+&lsquo;On Margate Sands.
 I can connect
 Nothing with nothing.
 The broken fingernails of dirty hands.
 My people humble people who expect
-Nothing.”
+Nothing.&rsquo;
                        la la

 To Carthage then I came